NCHP/NSTT Working Online Policy

 The Online Therapeutic Space:

-• Consider what is visible on camera in the room;
+• Consider what is visible on camera in the room.

-• Consider lighting;
+• Consider lighting.

 • Discuss with your client what will happen if:

-• Internet connection is lost;
+• Internet connection is lost.

-• Internet connection is lost during hypnosis;
+• Internet connection is lost during hypnosis.

 • The client needs to end the session for security reasons.

-• Have an additional form of contact which will work for the client;
+• Have an additional form of contact which will work for the client.

-• Discuss with the client what they may need to consider regarding their therapeutic space, e.g. internet connection, visibility, and privacy.
+• Discuss with the client what they may need to consider regarding their therapeutic space, e.g., internet connection, visibility, and privacy.

-• Ensure antivirus, anti-malware software and firewall are installed and up to date;
+• Ensure antivirus, anti-malware software and firewall are installed and up to date.

-• If you are using a shared computer, ensure a password-protected account;
+• If you are using a shared computer, ensure a password-protected account.

-• Consider how you are protecting your client’s identity in any online diary system;
+• Consider how you are protecting your client’s identity in any online diary system.

-• Turn off listening devices such as Alexa and Siri;
+• Turn off listening devices such as Alexa and Siri.

 Moving an existing therapeutic relationship online:

 A collaborative discussion must take place between therapist and client to decide if working online is appropriate and safe and whether this will allow the relationship to continue within the ethical framework within which the therapist operates.
-The therapist will need to consider all the points above and take the opportunity to re-contract as appropriate.

 Self-care: